YasinEl/mzRAPP/README.md

 ### Alignment errors

-Benchmark-critical counting counts the minimum number of alignment errors without relying on correct alignment of the benchmark dataset itself.
+Benchmark-critical counting counts the minimum number of alignment errors without relying on correct alignment of the benchmark data set itself.
 Figure 5 shows three isotopologues (IT) of the same benchmark molecule detected in 5 samples.
-The color coding indicates the feature the peak has been assigned to by the NPP aligorthm.
+The color coding indicates the feature the peak has been assigned to by the NPP algorithm.
 Whenever there is an asymmetry in the assignment of the different IT the minimum number of steps to reverse that asymmetry are counted as errors.
-Counting benchmark divergencies as errors, assumes correct alignment of the benchmark dataset.
-This kind of counting should only be done after visual inspection of the benchmark dataset.
+Counting benchmark divergences as errors, assumes correct alignment of the benchmark data set.
+This kind of counting should only be done after visual inspection of the benchmark data set.
 Both counts are given in the output of the NPP-assessment.

 <div class="figure">